Cosmoverse/FloatingText/README.md

 $manager->register(new FloatingTextFindAndReplaceTickerHandler(
 	$plugin,
 	"{LAST_ENVOY}",
-	function() use($start) : string{
-		return gmdate("i:s", time() - $start);
+	fn() => gmdate("i:s", time() - $start),
-	},
 	20 * 10 // update every 10 seconds
 ));
 // run /ft add &bLast envoy was {LAST_ENVOY} ago
 ```

 ## Performance and Resource Consumption
-Once a world is loaded, FloatingText will cache all floating texts present in that world into memory, indexing them by their unique IDs.
+Once a world is loaded, the plugin caches all floating texts present in that world into memory, indexing them by their unique IDs.
+Floating texts are implemented as entities and will only stay loaded as long as the chunk they are located in remains loaded.<br>
-FloatingText also maintains a chunk -> [id -> entity_id] mapping to speed up floating texts lookup on chunk basis.<br>
+FloatingText also maintains a chunk -> [id -> entity_id] mapping to speed up floating text lookup.<br>
-The plugin was optimized for fast runtime lookups by sacrificing memory (and in some cases, CPU too (yeah i know)).<br>
-While registering a `FloatingTextHandler`, the plugin loops through all cached floating texts and calls `FloatingTextHandler::canHandle()` so
-it can prepare a list of floating texts that require an update during runtime, making `FloatingTextHandlerManager::register()` `O(n)` `n = number of floating texts in all loaded worlds`.<br>
+When registering a `FloatingTextHandler`, the plugin calls `FloatingTextHandler::canHandle()` for all loaded floating texts to prepare a list of floating texts that require an update during runtime.

-Floating texts are registered as entities and will only spawn when the chunk they're in is loaded.<br>

-The floating texts are stored in an `SQLite3` database and all calls to the database are tbreaded + asynchronous (except for `CREATE TABLE` which sleeps the main thread until the query has been executed).
+The floating texts are stored in an `SQLite3` database, and all access to the database is done in a separate thread asynchronously.
-This means whenever a world is loaded, the floating texts may not appear until the results of the SELECT statement are returned.
-However, SQLite3 is fast enough to make this a near impossible case (unless you hacked the plugin and got access to the `Database` object and are hogging the database with mass insert/updates requests).
+This means that when a world is loaded, the floating texts will not be displayed until the database has returned the necessary information.